 Be amazed by the winter activities Iiyama offers families.
 The city's in Nagano, easy to reach from Tokyo and one of the best winter destinations in Japan.
 Use our guide to find family friendly activities in liyama .
 The information in this article is taken from The Rough Guide to Japan your essential guide for visiting Japan.

-Iiyama's known as “Little Kyoto Dropdown content of Snow Country” and most families come here for winter sports.
+Iiyama's known as “Little Kyoto of Snow Country” and most families come here for winter sports.
 You'll find Madarao ski resort is particularly family friendly, with good kids' ski lessons and plenty of fun children's play areas.

 Homely pensions in liyama are a great choice for family ski breaks.
-Tokyo's Hokuriku Shinkansen Dropdown content high speed train arrives in Iiyama City in just one hour, 30 minutes.
+Tokyo's Hokuriku Shinkansen high speed train arrives in Iiyama City in just one hour, 30 minutes.
 Rent a car of use taxis and buses to sightsee.
 And for ski equipment, visit Iiyama Station Tourist Information Center.